Junior ice hockey: Tier III

-Self-sanctioned leagues
+Independent leagues

-Other leagues have their own guidelines for team and player restrictions with no outside oversight by a governing body.
+Some Junior ice hockey leagues operate outside the framework of governing bodies such as Hockey Canada and USA Hockey, typically due to disagreements with governing bodies over player recruitment policies and finances.
+These leagues are sometimes referred to as 'unsanctioned', 'rogue' or 'outlaw' leagues due to their lack of sanctioning or oversight from an outside governing body.

 Since 2006, the Greater Metro Junior A Hockey League has operated as an independent league in Ontario, Quebec, and Alberta.
 The league widely recruits players from outside of North America.

-In late 2016, the United States Premier Hockey League, an organization composed of several USA Hockey Tier III junior as well as many youth hockey leagues, applied for a Tier II league.
+In late 2016, the United States Premier Hockey League, an organization composed of several USA Hockey Tier III Junior as well as many youth hockey leagues, applied for a Tier II league.
 The Tier II status was denied in December 2016 but the USPHL moved forward with the new league anyway, creating the National Collegiate Development Conference.
 In response, the USPHL has removed all their junior level leagues (the NCDC and the Tier III-level Premier and Elite Divisions) from USA Hockey sanctioning since the 2017–18 season.

+In 2022, the Eastern Hockey League, which was operating two Tier III leagues, also left USA Hockey sanctioning.

+In 2023, the Junior A British Columbia Hockey League (BCHL) withdrew its membership with Hockey Canada and became an independent league.
+In 2024, the Vancouver Island Junior Hockey League (VIJHL) announced that it would also withdraw from the Hockey Canada framework and become an independent farm league for the BCHL beginning in the 2024–25 season.

 Europe

-In Europe, junior teams are usually associated with a professional team, and are used by professional teams to develop their own prospects.
+In Europe, Junior teams are usually associated with a professional team, and are used by professional teams to develop their own prospects.
 One example of this is the J20 SuperElit league in Sweden or the Minor Hockey League in Russia.
-Such leagues are sometimes dubbed major junior hockey leagues.

 The lack of an amateur draft in Europe means that the onus is on the teams to sign the most talented young players they can get, and the presence of an affiliated junior team provides a place for young players who are not yet ready for the rigours of the professional game to develop.
 However, not all players on a European junior team are necessarily property of their professional club, and may elect to sign elsewhere.

 At the World Hockey Summit in 2010, nations in Europe expressed concern about the number of junior players leaving to play in North America, despite the improved talent level and the increasing popularity of the IIHF Ice Hockey World Junior Championships.
-Slavomir Lener, a director with the Czech Ice Hockey Association, felt that junior-aged players were enticed to play in North America before maturation, with a negative effect on the development of the player and the European system.
-He stated that of the 527 Czech Republic players who went to North American junior hockey, only 22 of them played more than 400 NHL games.
+Slavomir Lener, a director with the Czech Ice Hockey Association, felt that Junior-aged players were enticed to play in North America before maturation, with a negative effect on the development of the player and the European system.
+He stated that of the 527 Czech Republic players who went to North American Junior hockey, only 22 of them played more than 400 NHL games.
 He sought to establish a European system that was competitive enough to deter players from entering into the CHL Import Draft.